-Acceptance Method 2 should not be employed as the basis for accepting items from distributors unless the survey includes the part manufacturer(s) and the survey confirms adequate controls by both the distributor and the part manufacturer(s).
+Acceptance Method 2 should not be employed as the basis for accepting items from distributors unless the survey includes the part manufacturer(s), and the survey confirms adequate controls by both the distributor and the part manufacturer(s).

-- 7. The dedicating entity is responsible for the control of subsuppliers of parts, materials, or services.
-The dedicating entity is required to impose the necessary controls on subsuppliers consistent with the importance of the subcontracted item or service.
-Control of subsuppliers should also be adequately addressed by survey so that the supplier has an adequate basis to accept test results and certifications. - 8.
-A certificate of conformance or certified material test report by the original equipment manufacturer/vendor or material supplier may be acceptable, provided: - (a) Documented, verified traceability to the original equipment manufacturer has been established, and - (b) The purchaser has verified that the original equipment manufacturer or material supplier has implemented adequate quality controls for the activity being certified. - c.
-Method 3: Source Verification.
-Method 3 involves witnessing quality-related activities before releasing the CGI from the vendor or test laboratory facility to confirm by direct observation that the selected critical characteristics of the item being procured are satisfactorily controlled by the vendor.
-Source verification could also be used when specialized tests and/or inspections are required to verify selected critical characteristics and the equipment to perform these tests is available only at the vendor's facilities. - 1.
-Source verifications should be controlled by a documented plan.
-Factors to be considered in the plan include: - (a) The identification of a specific process of interest that may be correlated with a manufacturing or testing phase. - (b) The verification method utilized to verify the critical characteristics for acceptance. - (c) Appropriate hold points to verify design, material, and performance characteristics during manufacture and/or testing relevant to the safety function of the item when those characteristics cannot be verified after the item has been completely manufactured.
+- 6. The dedicating entity is responsible for the control of sub-suppliers of parts, materials, or services.
+The dedicating entity is required to impose the necessary controls on sub-suppliers consistent with the importance of the subcontracted item or service.
+Control of sub-suppliers should also be adequately addressed by survey so that the supplier has an adequate basis to accept test results and certifications. - 7.
+A certificate of conformance or certified material test report by the original equipment manufacturer/vendor or material supplier may be acceptable, provided: - (a) Documented, verified traceability to the original equipment manufacturer has been established, and - (b) The purchaser has verified that the original equipment manufacturer or material supplier has implemented adequate quality controls for the activity being certified.